Trigun Stampede: Release

 Animated by Orange, the series was announced in June 2022.
 It was directed by Kenji Mutō, with Takehiko Oxi credited with the story draft, and Tatsurō Inamoto, Shin Okashima, and Yoshihisa Ueda writing the screenplay.
 Kōji Tajima served as concept designer and credited with the character concept, and Nao Ootsu served as chief designer.
 Kōdai Watanabe, Tetsurō Moronuki, Takahiko Abiru, Akiko Satō, Soji Ninomiya, and Yumihiko Amano designed the characters, and Tatsuya Kato composed the music.
-The series' first part aired on TV Tokyo and other networks from January 7 to March 25, 2023.
-The opening theme song is "Tombi" by Kvi Baba, while the ending theme song is "Hoshi no Kuzu α" (星のクズ α) by singer Salyu and composer Haruka Nakamura.
+It aired from January 7 to March 25, 2023, on TV Tokyo and its affiliates.
+The opening song is "Tombi", performed by Kvi Baba, while the ending song is "Hoshi no Kuzu α" (星のクズ α), performed by singer Salyu and composed by Haruka Nakamura.

-At the end of the 12th episode, it was announced that a "final phase" is in production.
-In July 2024, it was announced that the final phase will be titled Trigun Stargaze, with the story set 2.5 years after the end of Trigun Stampede.
-It will be directed by Masako Sato, with Oxi returning for the original story.
-Kazuyuki Fudeyasu is in charge of writing and supervising the series' scripts.
-Tajima returned as the original character designer and concept artist.
+Following the series' final episode, it was announced that a "final phase" was in production.
+In July 2024, it was announced that it would be titled Trigun Stargaze, with the story set 2.5 years after the end of Trigun Stampede.
+It is directed by Masako Sato, with Oxi returning for the original story, with Kazuyuki Fudeyasu in charge of writing and supervising the series' scripts, while Tajima returned as the original character designer and concept artist.
 Kiyotaka Oshiyama serves as character designer for the series, previously working on special effect design on Trigun Stampede.
-The series is set to premiere in January 2026.
+It aired from January 10 to March 28, 2026.
+The opening theme song is "Picaresque Hero", performed by Ano, while the ending theme song is "Stardust", performed by Fomare.

-Crunchyroll streamed the series worldwide, excluding Asia, but including the Philippines, Singapore, India, Pakistan, Bhutan, Sri Lanka, Bangladesh, Nepal, Kazakhstan, and Kyrgyzstan.
-The English dub premiered on January 21, 2023, and features Johnny Yong Bosch reprising his role as Vash.
-Crunchyroll announced that it will stream Trigun Stargaze when it airs.
-Medialink also licensed the series in Southeast Asia and streamed it on their Ani-One Asia YouTube channel.
+Crunchyroll has streamed both series worldwide, excluding Asia, but including the Philippines, Singapore, India, Pakistan, Bhutan, Sri Lanka, Bangladesh, Nepal, Kazakhstan, and Kyrgyzstan.
+The English dub for Stampede premiered on January 21, 2023, featuring Johnny Yong Bosch reprising his role as Vash; the English dub for Stargaze premiered on January 24, 2026.
+Medialink licensed the series in Southeast Asia for streaming on Ani-One Asia's YouTube channel.